 For Science!: One of the issues the mages bring up to support rebellion is the complete stranglehold the Chantry has on research into magical phenomena as well as more mundane sciences out of fear of blood magic.

-Freudian Excuse: Present for both Lord Seeker Lambert and Cole, though the latter doesn't fully remember his.
+Freudian Excuse: Present for both Lambert and Cole, though the latter doesn't fully remember his.

 Ghost Amnesia: Cole may or may not be a ghost, but he still has next to no memory of his life outside the White Spire.

 Heroic BSOD: Wynne, Rhys, and Cole all have one at various points.
-Wynne after seeing her carefully planned peaceful negotiations break into a full brawl, Cole after Lambert revealing he wasn't human, and Rhys after Evangeline was mortally wounded while he was too weak to make a difference.
+Wynne after seeing her carefully planned peaceful negotiations break into a full brawl, Cole after Lambert reveals that he wasn't human, and Rhys after Evangeline was mortally wounded while he was too weak to make a difference.

 Heroic Sacrifice/Go Out with a Smile: Wynne gives up the Spirit of Faith, the only thing keeping her alive, to save Evangeline, happily noting that she gets to actually aid her son before she dies.

-Hot Blooded: Even after thirty years, Grand Enchanter Fiona, returning from The Calling, is just as hot-blooded.
-Unsurprisingly, she is a member of the radical Libertarian Fraternity and opposed to Wynne's more moderate Aquetarian fraternity.
+Hot-Blooded: Even after thirty years, Grand Enchanter Fiona, returning from The Calling, is just as hot-blooded.
+Unsurprisingly, she's a member of the radical Libertarian Fraternity and opposed to Wynne's more moderate Aquetarian fraternity.

 Senior Enchanter Adrian makes Fiona seem mellow.
 Rhys, though calmer than the previous two, has his moments as well.

-Karma Houdini: Adrian, and how.
-She's probably the most egregious example in all Dragon Age media.
+Karma Houdini: Adrian.
 Not only does she betray her ex-lover and have Pharamond killed in cold blood, she turns the Mage-Templar war into a full-blown conflict, nearly condemning the rest of her colleagues to death.
-What comeuppance does she receive when she admits to her crimes?
-Absolutely none.
 She even replaces First Enchanter Edmonde as leader of the White Spire Circle.

 Mercy Kill: All of Cole's victims were people in such despair that they accepted death to escape their fate when he offered it.